Launch-to-growth handoff · Reviewed Apr 27, 2026

 Simple handoff language

-The handoff usually lands best when the explanation stays simple
+Why does the handoff usually land best when the explanation stays simple?

 “Launch gave you the platform.”